Switzerland has more than 450 unique kinds of cheese. Does it surprise that the Swiss embrace the stereotype of being cheesemongers?

 What’s the deal with the Swiss cheese mafia?

-The Swiss Cheese Union (Schweizer Käseunion) dominated the game of cheese in Switzerland from 1914 to 1999.
+The Swiss Cheese Union (Schweizer Käseunion) dominated the cheese game in Switzerland from 1914 to 1999.
 For 85 years, this conglomerate controlled pretty much all aspects of the cheese industry in Switzerland.

 The Swiss Cheese Union was founded during World War I when milk and rennet were scarce.
 (The latter being a pivotal ingredient in cheese production.)
 Both milk associations and cheese traders were a part of the newly founded union.
 The oversight of the cheese industry continued after the war when the union engaged in price-fixing and monitoring of exports.